Rajasthani Afternoons

 Watching these people throw themselves at the photo and the ashes of a dead French woman blew the lid on the whole charade for me.
 It's almost limitless what human beings will do in the name of faith.
 I returned to Anuj, and we laughed all night about the absurdity of our species.

-Those last few weeks riding around Tamil Nadu with Anuj were a poignant moment in time.
+Those last few weeks riding around Tamil Nadu with Anuj were a poignant moment.
 I met many intelligent, creative, Indian people tired of life in a stifling society and yearning to break free.
 As we sat in the shade of the afternoon sun, Bramins, Dalits, and Sikhs were all reaching for a more meritocratic world.
 It was the final weeks of normality before the world changed forever.

 I was a foreigner staying with an Indian woman, and the police had been called.
 I ran into the early morning streets of Santa Cruz to find them deserted.